bhstark2/latency/report.md

 logical and consistent network distance groupings.
 A collection of test pairs encompasses a latency-based network performance telemetry system.
-Latency measurements can be reported by whichever statistical summary method best suits the use case being monitored.
+Latency measurements can be reported by whichever statistical summary method best suits the use case being monitored, as discussed in [Latency for a path in a live network is variable — a statistical distribution].

 A statistical summary approach called Apdex [https://www.apdex.org/] is an open standard well suited for reporting latency data.
 It groups